310mc/https-310mc.github.io-tl/source/about/index.md

 ## Credits

 HUGEST thank you to [Ren](https://watatomo.github.io/tl/) who customized this *ENTIRE* site's code to be used for Enstars translators.
 It's literally all thanks to him that I can make all the translations look pretty and exciting!
 Another thank you to [stars-ensemble](https://stars-ensemble.tumblr.com/) for guiding me with Github and helping me get used to the setup!

+Thank you to [gradualcolors](https://twitter.com/gradualcolors) for their game assets (such as chibis, cards, banners, etc.), and the Ensemble Stars Wiki for its screenshots and data!